dell/csm-docs/content/docs/authorization/deployment/_index.md

 The easiest way to obtain the single binary installer RPM is directly from the [GitHub repository's releases](https://github.com/dell/karavi-authorization/releases) section.

-The single binary installer can also be built from source by cloning the [GitHub repository](https://github.com/dell/karavi-authorization) and using the following Makefile targets to build the installer:
+Alternatively, the single binary installer can be built from source by cloning the [GitHub repository](https://github.com/dell/karavi-authorization) and using the following Makefile targets to build the installer:

 ```
 make dist build-installer rpm
 ```

-The `build-installer` step creates a binary at `bin/deploy` and embeds all components required for installation.
-The `rpm` step generates an RPM package and stores it at `deploy/rpm/x86_64/`.
+The `build-installer` step creates a binary at `karavi-authorization/bin/deploy` and embeds all components required for installation.
+The `rpm` step generates an RPM package and stores it at `karavi-authorization/deploy/rpm/x86_64/`.
 This allows CSM for Authorization to be installed in network-restricted environments.

 A Storage Administrator can execute the installer or rpm package as a root user or via `sudo`.

 ### Installing the RPM

 1. Before installing the rpm, some network and security configuration inputs need to be provided in json format.
 The json file should be created in the location `$HOME/.karavi/config.json` having the following contents:

     ```json
     {